- What is Behance and how does it fit into Creative Cloud?

 CC trial or free accounts, as well as the CC Photography Plan, does not come with a free ProSite.
 To redeem your free ProSite, make sure that the Adobe ID you use to log in to Behance is the same one that use to pay for Creative Cloud.
 If it's not, you can click "use a different Adobe ID" for Behance here.

-You can visit this “Linked Account Page” on Behance (http://www.behance.net/portfolio/promote) to link your Behance account to a different Adobe ID.
+Within your Behance Account Settings ( https://www.behance.net/account/settings) you can click "use a different Adobe ID" in the "Switch Adobe ID" section to associate your Behance account with another Adobe ID that you have.
 (You might want to do this if you had two Creative Cloud accounts or Adobe IDs, for example.)
-If you link to a different account, log in to Behance with the new Adobe ID you switched to.
+If you do this, you'll always login to Behance with the Adobe ID you switched to.